 The claim?
 That monks had created the original medicinal herbal recipe in Normandy’s Benedictine Abbey of Fécamp for years until the abbey’s devastation at the hands of the French Revolution.
-This wine of the gods was said to have been developed anywhere from the 1500s-1700s and supposedly sources from nearly 30 different botanicals, including angelica, hyssop, juniper, saffron, arnica and cinnamon.
-An intriguing story that made a good sound bite and, let’s face it, probably encouraged the devoted to enjoy an extra bottle or two… it must be good to drink the wine of a monk, no?
+This infamous blend of herbs and spices, which boasts a higher alcohol content than wine, was said to have been developed anywhere from the 1500s-1700s and supposedly sources from nearly 30 different botanicals, including angelica, hyssop, juniper, saffron, arnica and cinnamon.
+An intriguing story that made a good sound bite and, let’s face it, probably encouraged the devoted to enjoy an extra bottle or two… it must be good to drink a beverage created by a monk, no?

 And many continue to believe it.
 Even the company’s own website perpetuates the legend.
 Regardless of what is myth or fact, Bénédictine is surely a heavenly elixir.
 With a distinct, intensely sweet taste from its mix of herbs and roots and sugar, Bénédictine offers a complex flavor profile that is sure to delight those that try it.
 It also pairs exceedingly well with a variety of other liquors (everything from gin to bourbon and cognac), making it a versatile drink for any bar.
 It can be used in a wide range of cocktails, including the Frisco, the Derby, the Monte Carlo, Singapore Sling, Cornell Special, Jubilant, and Vieux Carré.